ChrisLynam/OpenScienceFramework/postgresql/access_methods/connect_from_QGIS.md

 The PostgreSQL connection details required are:

-HOST: address of the server where the PostgreSQL DB is hosted
+- **HOST**: address of the server where the PostgreSQL DB is hosted
-DATABASE: The name of the database you are aiming to connect
+- **DATABASE**: The name of the database you are aiming to connect
-PORT: By default is PostgreSQL Server listen trhough the port 5432
+- **PORT**: By default is PostgreSQL Server listen trhough the port 5432
-SSL: Secure connectivity to the databses activated or not .
+- **SSL**: Secure connectivity to the databses activated or not .
 Cefas Database are using SSL , therefore we will 'Allow' it.
-USER & PASSWORD: Your users and password details that will provide predetermined rights into the DB. ( Read, Write , Update, etc ) .
+- **USER & PASSWORD**: Your users and password details that will provide predetermined rights into the DB. ( Read, Write , Update, etc ) .

 ![Create a new connection](img/qgis_2.png)